faustine-van/alx-low_level_programming/0x09-static_libraries/README.md

-# C - Static libraries
+# C - Static libraries and create bash file create script

 Static libraries are just collections of object files that are linked into the program during the linking phase of compilation, and are not relevant during runtime.
 ## Table of contents